rubensmz/filament-guide/README.md

 # Filament guide for Prusa i3 MK3

-This is a parametric model for OpenSCAD of a filament guide to be placed on top of the Z axis top printed part.
+This is a parametric model for OpenSCAD of a filament guide to be placed in the hex slot of the the top Z axis printed part.
 Is is a remix of the original [filament guide designed by Habony Norbert](https://www.printables.com/model/135950-filament-guide/files), which was designed only for 608 bearings.

 ## Parameters